KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

   - configuration
 ---

 One thing I was really looking forward with [Sass maps](https://viget.com/extend/sass-maps-are-awesome) is the ability to have configuration objects for functions and mixins.
 You know how you pass objects to your JavaScript class constructors instead of several parameters?
-Well fasten your belt boys because I’m bringing this to Sass!
+Well fasten your belt peeps because I’m bringing this to Sass!

 ## An insight in the JS way of doing